alexisbellido/node-tests/docs/docker-basics.rst

   $ docker stack deploy -c compose/react-test.yml react-test

-Now set up a static directory to work with that web server.
-To make it easier to match the service running the web server use the same name.
-For example, the react-test service created above would work with the static/react-test/static directory.
-The extra directory with the name of the service is used in the same way Django recommends for separating app's static directories.

-Start the Node.js container to bind the static directory and be able to edit from host.
+Now set up a directory to work with that web server, change to it and start a Node.js container to be able to edit files in that directory from the host.
 Note the bind target and work directory are /home/node, which already exist in the image.

 .. code-block:: bash